metacommunities/metacommunities/publications/sss_dec2015/title.md

-# 29 million and counting: capital numbers and their obscure numericalities
+# 29 million and counting: capital numbers and the calculative agencies of science and technology studies.

+## keywords: number, device, configuration, platform, capital, software

+## Adrian Mackenzie

+## a.mackenzie@lancaster.ac.uk

+## 24 March 2016